Popular Kauai Beaches

 South Shore Beaches

 Few beaches on Kauai are as striking and wild as Shipwreck Beach.
-Locals gave the beach its name because of an old shipwreck that once rested nearby.
+Locals named the beach because of an old shipwreck that once rested nearby.
 Although the wreckage is long gone, it remains a favorite spot for visitors who love hiking and exploring the rugged shoreline.

 Overview of Shipwreck Beach